MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

 Alternatively, select the **Never allow** check box to.
 Next time that type of automation object is required to run, the dialog box will not appear, and the automation object will not run.

-## Canceling Personalization
+## Cancelling Personalization
-Canceling personalization can be divided into two categories:
+Cancelling personalization can be divided into two categories:

--   Canceling changes that you made by using the **Customize** feature.
+-   Cancelling changes that you made by using the **Customize** feature.
--   Canceling basic UI changes.
+-   Cancelling basic UI changes.

 ### Cancel Customization
 If you want to cancel all UI customization that you have ever made for a page under your current user logon or since you last canceled UI customizations, you can use the **Delete User Personalization** window.
 The layout of the page for which you delete your personalization is then reset to the default configuration for your profile.